Victoria King

 What does it mean to feel a sense of belonging, to be embodied and present in a specific place?
 Or to feel out of place, displaced, unconnected to ourselves and others?
 Can the woodlands, mountains, streams, rivers, seas, deserts, grasslands, towns, and cities of our childhood influence our sense of self and continue to resonate within us as adults?
 How important is nature when so many of us by necessity or choice live in cities?
 Does having a connection to the place we live really matter?

-Poem by Matsuo Basho (1644 - 1694) published in On Love and Barley: Haiku of Basho, © Penguin Classics, 1985.
+Poem by Matsuo Basho (1644 - 1694) from On Love and Barley: Haiku of Basho © Penguin Classics, 1985.